crate/cloud-howtos/docs/add-users.rst

 Add users
 =========

-A guide on how to add users to organizations and projects and how to manage their privileges.
+This is a quick guide on how to add users to organizations and projects and how to manage their privileges.
+This information can also be found in the CrateDB Cloud Console :ref:`overview<overview>` but is presented here separately for ease of use.

 .. rubric:: Table of contents